27Renz/CSharpConsoleProjectOnlineShopping/README.md

-🛒 Online Shopping System (C# Console Application)
+# 🛒 Online Shopping System (C# Console Application)

-This project is a console-based Online Shopping System built using C# that simulates the basic functionality of an online store.
-It demonstrates core Object-Oriented Programming (OOP) concepts such as classes, objects, encapsulation, and interaction between multiple system components.
-The application allows a customer to log in, browse a product catalog, select products, manage a shopping cart, and complete a checkout process, all through a text-based interface.
+This project is a **console-based Online Shopping System developed in C#** that simulates the basic flow of an online purchasing experience.
+It is designed to demonstrate core **Object-Oriented Programming (OOP)** concepts such as classes, objects, encapsulation, and interaction between multiple system components using a simple text-based interface.

-The system starts by displaying a menu and loading a predefined list of products, each with a name, price, and available quantity.
-A customer must log in by providing basic information before they can add products to their shopping cart.
-Once logged in, the customer can view products, choose items by their product ID, specify quantities, and manage the cart by adding or removing items.
-During checkout, the system verifies product availability, processes the order by reducing inventory, calculates the total cost, and clears the cart upon successful purchase.
-An additional admin feature allows authorized users to modify product prices.
+When the application starts, it displays a main menu and loads a predefined list of products, each containing a name, price, and available stock quantity.
+A customer must log in by entering basic information before accessing shopping features.
+Once logged in, the customer can browse the product catalog, select products by their product ID, specify quantities, and add them to a shopping cart.
+The shopping cart allows users to view selected items, remove products, and automatically compute the total cost.

+During the checkout process, the system validates product availability to ensure sufficient stock.
+If the checkout is successful, the order is processed by deducting the purchased quantities from the inventory, clearing the shopping cart, and displaying the total payment.
+The application also includes an admin feature that allows authorized users to change product prices, demonstrating controlled access and proper data handling.

-This project is intended for learning and practice purposes, focusing on proper class design, separation of responsibilities, and logical program flow.
-It provides a clear foundation for understanding how real-world online shopping systems can be modeled using C# in a simple console environment.
+This project is intended for **learning and practice purposes**, focusing on clean class design, separation of responsibilities, and logical program flow.
+It provides a clear foundation for understanding how real-world online shopping systems can be modeled using C# in a console environment.

+---

-✨ Features
+## ✨ Features

-Customer login and logout
+- Customer login and logout
-Product catalog display
+- Product catalog display
-Shopping cart management (add/remove items)
+- Shopping cart management (add and remove items)
-Checkout with stock validation
+- Checkout with stock validation
-Inventory update after purchase
+- Inventory updates after purchase
-Admin price modification
+- Admin functionality for modifying product prices

+---

-🧠 Concepts Used
+## 🧠 Concepts Applied

-Object-Oriented Programming (OOP)
+- Object-Oriented Programming (OOP)
-Classes and Objects
+- Classes and Objects
-Encapsulation
+- Encapsulation
+- Method interaction
-Console-based user interaction
+- Console-based user interface
-Input validation
+- Input validation

+---

+## 🚀 Purpose
+This project serves as a beginner-friendly example of how an online shopping system works logically and structurally.
+It can be extended further by adding file storage, databases, user authentication, or a graphical or web-based interface.